We are excited to see you grow an awesome personal training business!

 Although it is not absolutely essential to find an expert in the fitness industry or personal training businesses, it absolutely makes sense to seek out an attorney who specializes in small business law, or intellectual property law, in the context of the fitness industry as opposed to someone who specializes in beverage companies, or international law.
 Ask them what types of businesses related to the fitness industry they have worked with – be aware that they may not share more than a simple sketch about those clients (for ethical reasons).
 You can ask if they have a client or two you can speak with or an unrelated attorney who would be willing to provide a reference about their work.

-Are they interested in your-sized personal training business?
+Are they interested in your personal training business?

 Are they willing to represent a personal trainer?
 Ask if they are willing to take on small problems, for example, if you are trying to prevent a competitor from using an unregistered image of you in their advertising or if you’re trying to collect an invoice that is relatively small, is that the kind of work they would be willing to do?
 Are they willing to partner with you as you grow?
 Do they have experience working with personal training businesses?

 Do they have time for you?
-How quickly can you expect calls and emails to be returned?
+How quickly do they respond to calls, or emails?
 Do you get the sense that they can explain things in a language you can understand?
 Are they willing to learn about your business and the fitness industry?

 What are their fees?

 Attorneys charge anywhere from $100 to $1000 or more an hour.
 Sometimes they offer flat-rate pricing for certain types of letter writing or document preparation.
-Be careful comparing one attorney with another simply on a comparison of fees, if for no other reason than because an inexperienced attorney may take much longer than an experienced attorney to complete the same work.
+Be careful comparing one attorney with another based on fees.
+An inexperienced attorney may take much longer than an experienced attorney to complete the same work.
 Also, don’t assume that an attorney is out of your price range.
 They may have some flat-rate services, for example.

 Finding an Attorney is the first step…